Daniel works mainly in photography and illustration. Much of his his artwork is inspired by his passion for architecture.

 In late 2020-early 2021 he completed a placement at Open Eye Gallery, Liverpool (as part of Venture Arts’ Cultural Enrichment Programme) which inspired this passion further.

-Daniel was recently invited to co-curate a virtual exhibition, ‘Electric Dreams’, which runs from March 11th 2021.
-It showcases work created during the lockdowns, and features Daniel’s artwork alongside artists from supported studios Project Ability (Glasgow) and ActionSpace (London).
+In 2021 Daniel co-curated an online exhibition, titled ‘Electric Dreams’.
+It showcases work created during lockdown, and features Daniel’s artwork alongside artists from supported studios Project Ability (Glasgow) and ActionSpace (London).

 How long have you been making art?